CommE2E/olm/docs/megolm.rst

 from :math:`R_{i,0}`.

-The complete ratchet value, :math:`R_{i}`, is hashed to generate the keys used to encrypt each mesage.
+The complete ratchet value, :math:`R_{i}`, is hashed to generate the keys used to encrypt each message.
 This scheme allows the ratchet to be advanced an arbitrary amount forwards while needing at most 1023 hash computations.
 A client can decrypt chat history onwards from the earliest value of the ratchet it is aware of, but cannot decrypt history from before that point without